timh1975/SoftwareEngineeringPortfolio/week3.md

 ### Import the issue list

 A list of the issues were added to the Kanban board by a team member.
 It was agreed that team members can assign themselves tasks based on their confidence.
+The workflow of assigning an issue included moving the issue into in progress on the Kanban board, creating a new feature branch for that issue,and pushing feature to the remote repo.

+### Individual development tasks

 I have assigned myself issue 1 (fig 5), created a new feature branch (fig 6 and 7) in visual studio and pushed to GitHub repo (fig 8).

 ![](images/kanban-selected-issue.png "")